GerritCodeReview/gerrit/Documentation/dev-readme.txt

 = Gerrit Code Review - Developer Setup

-To build a developer instance, you need:

-*  link:https://bazel.build/[Bazel] to compile the code
+To build a developer instance, you need link:https://bazel.build/[Bazel] to compile the code.

-*  A SQL database in which to store the review metadata. link:http://h2database.com/html/main.html[H2] is recommended for development databases because it requires no external server process.
+Review metadata is now stored in link:http://Documentation/note-db.txt[NoteDb].

 == Getting the Source